danbernier/invisibleblocks/_drafts/sensitivity_curves.md

 });
 </script>

 It's hard, isn't it?
-Maybe you can make it still - I can't seem to - but it's hard to find the right spot.
+Even if you're dextrous enough to make it still - I don't seem to be - it's hard to find the right spot.

 That's a [p5.js](http://p5js.org) sketch.
-Here's its `draw` function (simplified):
+Here's a simplified version of its `draw` function:

 {% highlight javascript linenos %}
 function draw() {
   background(255);

+  // mouseX is some way between 0 and width.
-  var spinSpeed = map(mouseX, 0, width, -1, 1);
+  // Find the number that's the same distance between -1 and 1. var spinSpeed = map(mouseX, 0, width, -1, 1);

   angle += spinSpeed;

   push();
-  translate(width/2, height/2);
+  translate(width/2, height/2); // Move our origin point to the center rotate(angle);
-  rotate(angle);

   rect(0, 0, 100, 100);